Big Brother 16 (American season): Summary

 Following Nicole's eviction, Derrick and Frankie won the next HoH competition, Dead of Household.
 With the Battle of the Block upcoming and the fact that the Bomb Squad members had decided to leave Victoria safe (as she remains the only HouseGuest who has yet to become HoH at least once), they needed three volunteers to go on the block.
 With nobody willing to volunteer, they drew Skittles out of a hat to determine the nominations.
 Christine was drawn to go on the block with Donny as Derrick's nominations, with Caleb and Cody going up as Frankie's.
 On Day 57, in the Battle of the Block competition, the players entered the Big Black Box and searched for five bones that were then placed in a scoreboard on the wall.
-Christine's plan to throw the competition, similar to Caleb's in a failed attempt to backdoor Frankie the previous week, failed when Donny located all five bones on his own, winning the competition and ensuring safety for the week for himself and Christine, dethroning Derrick, making Frankie the official HoH for the week and leaving Caleb and Cody on the block.
+Christine's plan to throw the competition failed when Donny located all five bones on his own, winning the competition and ensuring safety for the week for himself and Christine, dethroning Derrick, making Frankie the official HoH for the week, and leaving Caleb and Cody on the block.
 Zingbot 3000 made a return and brought Kathy Griffin with him.
 That same day, Frankie won the POV in the Zingbot Reboot competition.
 Frankie used the Veto on Caleb in an attempt to mend fences with him after Amber's eviction.
 The Detonators' plan to backdoor Zach and bring "Team Zankie" to an end was put into motion after Frankie nominated Zach as Caleb's replacement.
-On Day 63, Zach was evicted by a unanimous 5–0 vote, becoming the fourth member of the Jury.
+On Day 63, Zach was evicted 5–0, becoming the fourth member of the Jury.
 Julie revealed to the HouseGuests that as of Week 9, there would no longer be a dual HoH and, accordingly, no Battle of the Block.